laosong-IMF/wthm_docs/docs/en/wifi-config.md

 To connect the WTHM device to the network, you need to configure the currently available Wi-Fi network information for it, including the Wi-Fi AP's network name (SSID) and password.

-⚠️ **Note**: The WTHM device only supports 2.4G Wi-Fi networks and does not currently support 5G Wi-Fi networks.
+⚠️ **Note**: The WTHM device compliant with IEEE 802.11 b/g/n standard (2.4 GHz band only). and does not currently support 5G Wi-Fi networks.

 ## 1. Enter Configuration Mode